A Guide To The Many, Many Sports Idioms Of English

 Understanding English requires a surprisingly large knowledge of sports.
 Even people who aren’t into athletics at all will use phrases like “throw in the towel” and “play hardball.”
 If you’re learning English, you’ll have to learn quite a few of these phrases to understand what anyone is talking about.
 While every language has its idioms, English sports idioms are in a league of their own.

 Fortunately, we’re here to break down some of the sports idioms you’re most likely to hear, going sport by sport.
-This isn’t all of them, of course, but this should give you a good head start.
+This isn’t all of the phrases — like we said, there are a lot — but this should give you a good head start.
 You’ll be hitting these sports idioms out of the park in no time.

 General Sports Idioms